nayere6342/apcsa-freedom-project/blog/entry03.md

 ### Design Process:

 Now to break down the code to show how this works.
 The first thing that happens is the sprite texture for this example is going to use a `egg.png` to show where the sprite is by using `images: List[pg.Surface] = ["egg.png"]` To give it that texture.
 Now the second part of the code deals with the random X and Y axis of the sprite.
 So every time the scene gets reloaded the sprite ends up in a different place `self.vel = [randint(-1, 1), randint(-1, 1)]` which will pick a random number between -1 and 1.
 At the very end of the code is another class that does a lot of the same things as the first class.
-It has a texture, it has a random X and Y axis but this time the random value is determine using the screen dimensions.
-Which is a differect way of outputing a random X and Y axis.
+It has a texture, it has a random X and Y axis but this time the random value is determined using the screen dimensions.
+Which is a different way of outputting a random X and Y axis.

 ### Use Cases:

 One use case I could use in my project is a loot drop system.
-Where
+Where randomly loot can be drawn into the scene if let's say if the player gets to a certain level in the game or maybe even change how the pipes are drawn into the scene.
+Like for example having the pipe gap be smaller the higher level a player gets in the game.
+Which works in this game since it is a remix of the original flappy bird game.

 ### Challenges & Takeaways: